MsVElsina/HEReloaded/README.md

 - Ghost type enemies (use special equipment to see them)
 - Reworked weapon system

+Please remeber to credit me and the other contributors in any releases made with this pack

 You can follow the development roadmap here: https://trello.com/b/8AYqMGTp/msvelsina-horror-development-addons-assets